-Since 2010, Winthrop undergraduates have spent their summers undergoing mathematics research projects.
-Topics have ranged from cryptography, the study of secret codes, to developing mathematical models of colon cancer.
-Over 40 students have participated in mathematics research over the past four years, with funding provided by alumni, Winthrop University and a variety of external sources.
-Students interested in participating in summer research in 2014 should contact either Dr. K. Abernathy, Dr. Z. Abernathy or Dr. Rusinko.
+Since 2010, Winthrop undergraduates have spent their summers participating in mathematics research projects.
+Current topics include graph theory, modern algebra, probability theory, mathematics education, and mathematical oncology.
+Over 70 students have participated in mathematics research over the past six years, with funding provided by alumni, Winthrop University and a variety of external sources including an NSF-funded Research Experience for Undergraduates (REU) program and the NIH-supported SC-INBRE program.
+Students interested in participating in summer research in 2017 should contact either Dr. K. Abernathy or Dr. Z. Abernathy.

 Selected Program Highlights:

 Winthrop faculty have secured financial support for undergraduate research through a variety of external sources.
 However, funding is often targeted to particular goals, and may not be appropriate for all individual students.
 Please consider making a gift to help provide support for undergraduate research at Winthrop.
 These supplemental funds are necessary to ensure that all Winthrop students with a demonstrated commitment to mathematics have access to mentored undergraduate research experiences.
 Funding helps ensure that undergraduates receive